SourJello/TheGymCore6BackendTemplate/README.md

 - Run the application layer at src\TheGymApplication
 - $ dotnet run

+## To Use
+- If you decide to use this template for your own project outside of your local environment remember that the user name and passwords for the database where exposed here.
+You will need to change them in src/TheGymApplication/appsettings.json and src/TheGymInfrastructure/Docker/docker-compose.yml

 ## TODO:
 - Create new template that builds a docker image of the application
 - Maybe Create new template with Authorization and Authentication?